Bustle is a better

 - If you'd like to get involved, but don't know where to start, take a look at bugs flagged with the 'love' keyword, which we hope are good introductory tasks.
-Chat to wjt on #dbus on freenode if you'd like a helping hand!
+Chat to wjt on freenode if you'd like a helping hand!

 Now click File → New… to start recording session bus traffic.
 When you're done, click Stop, and explore the log.